-The Council may use the default harvest control rule, defined below, for Monitored species unless a better species-specific rule is available.
+The Council may use the default harvest control rule, defined below, for species where it has been determined that little need for intensive management exists unless a better species-specific rule is available.
 The default harvest control rule can be modified under framework management procedures.

-The default harvest control rule (intended primarily for stocks that are Monitored) sets ABC for the entire stock (U.S., Mexico, Canada, and international fisheries) equal to 25 percent of the best estimate of the MSY catch level.
-Overfishing occurs whenever the total catch (U.S., Mexico, Canada, and international fisheries) exceeds ABC or whenever fishing occurs at a rate that is high enough to jeopardize the capacity of the stock to produce MSY.
-Overfishing of a Monitored CPS stock is "approached" whenever projections or estimates indicate that the overfishing will occur within two years.
+The default harvest control rule sets ABC for the entire stock (U.S., Mexico, Canada, and international fisheries) equal to 25 percent of the best estimate of the MSY catch level.
+Overfishing occurs whenever the total catch from U.S., Mexico, Canada, and international fisheries exceeds ABC or whenever fishing occurs at a rate that is high enough to jeopardize the capacity of the stock to produce MSY.
+Overfishing of a CPS stock managed using the default control rule is "approached" whenever projections or estimates indicate that the overfishing will occur within two years.

-In making decisions about Active management, Council may choose to consider ABC and catches in U.S. waters only.
+In making decisions about using the general control rule or another stock-specific control rule, the Council may choose to consider ABC and catches in U.S. waters only.
 ABC in U.S. waters is the ABC for the entire stock prorated by an estimate of the fraction of the stock in U.S. waters.
-Active management may not be effective if U.S. catches are small and overfishing is occurring in Mexico, Canada, or in international waters outside the jurisdiction of Federal authorities.
+Management may not be effective if U.S. catches are small and overfishing is occurring in Mexico, Canada, or in international waters outside the jurisdiction of Federal authorities.